nutiteq/hellomap3d-ios/advancedmap3/README.md

    - Two offline datasets: building in NMLDB (3D city) format, and simple 3D car in NML (3D model) format.
 You can reposition, rotate etc NML models via code easily.

 ## Running
 The project requires Nutiteq SDK what you can get from the hellomap3 project.
 Just copy Nuti.framework folder to your application project.

+Hellomap3 runs out of the box.
+Advancedmap3 or your own app needs link to Nutiteq SDK framework.

-In your app folder run:
+In advancedmap3 folder run:

-    cp -r ../Nuti.framework ./
+    ln -sf ../hellomap3/Nuti.framework

 The app works on iOS 7 or newer.